-- 4.3.1 Only one bridge per school may compete in a Regional Competition, and a school may compete in only one Regional Competition. - 4.3.2 A school is eligible to compete if it has an ASCE student chapter located in North America, which is in good standing with ASCE at the start of the Regional Competition, and is competing in their ASCE assigned Student Conference.
-A list of conference assignments and symposium host chapters are listed at asce.org/communities/student-members/conferences. - 4.3.2.1 For an ASCE Student Chapter to be in good standing with ASCE at the start of a Regional Competition, they must: - (a) have paid their annual dues, as received by ASCE, no later than 11:59 p.m.
-EST on February 1, 11:59 p.m.; - (b) have submitted their student chapter full Annual Report or EZ Annual Reporting Form no later than 11:59 p.m. on February 1, 2023 - 4.3.3 A school may participate as a Guest Competitor in a Regional Competition at the discretion of the host school and ASCE if they:
+4.3.1 Only one bridge per school may compete in a Regional Competition, and a school may compete in only one Regional Competition.

+4.3.2 A school is eligible to compete if it has an ASCE student chapter located in North America, which is in good standing with ASCE at the start of the Regional Competition, and is competing in their ASCE assigned Student Conference.
+A list of conference assignments and symposium host chapters are listed at asce.org/communities/student-members/conferences.

-- Have an established AISC Student Club and have not competed as a Guest Competitor for more than three consecutive years; or - Have submitted a Statement of Intent to Establish an ASCE Student Chapter to ASCE and have not competed as a Guest Competitor for more than three consecutive years; or - 4.3.3.3 Have an ASCE Student Chapter located outside of North America; or - 4.3.3.4 Have an ASCE Student Chapter that is not in good standing with ASCE prior to the start of the Regional Competition according to Sub-Section 4.3.2.1. - 4.3.4 Guest Competitors will be scored and are eligible to receive the awards in Section 6. - 4.3.5 A team shall consist only of undergraduate and graduate students enrolled at the school for which they are representing during all or part of the fall through spring of the current competition academic year. - 4.3.6 The official scoring spreadsheet shall be used, and all teams shall be listed on that spreadsheet.
-The official scoring spreadsheet may be downloaded from aisc.org/ssbc. - 4.3.7 The host school shall promptly submit scans of the individual team's data forms and the completed official scoring spreadsheet file for the Regional Competition to ssbcscorekeeper@aisc.org.
+4.3.2.1 For an ASCE Student Chapter to be in good standing with ASCE at the start of a Regional Competition, they must:

+- (a) have paid their annual dues, as received by ASCE, no later than the start of their Student Symposium; - (b) have submitted their student chapter full Annual Report or EZ Annual Reporting Form no later than 11:59 p.m.
+EST on February 1, 2024

+4.3.3 A school may participate as a Guest Competitor in a Regional Competition at the discretion of the host school and ASCE if they:

+4.3.3.1 Have an established AISC Student Club and have not competed as a Guest Competitor for more than three consecutive years; or

+4.3.3.2 Have submitted a Statement of Intent to Establish an ASCE Student Chapter to ASCE and have not competed as a Guest Competitor for more than three consecutive years; or

+4.3.3.3 Have an ASCE Student Chapter located outside of North America; or

+4.3.3.4 Have an ASCE Student Chapter that is not in good standing with ASCE prior to the start of the Regional Competition according to Sub-Section 4.3.2.1.

+4.3.4 Guest Competitors will be scored and are eligible to receive the awards listed in Section 6.

+4.3.5 A team shall consist only of undergraduate and graduate students enrolled at the school for which they are representing during all or part of the fall through spring of the current competition academic year.

+4.3.6 The official scoring spreadsheet shall be used, and all teams shall be listed on that spreadsheet.
+The official scoring spreadsheet may be downloaded from aisc.org/ssbc.

+4.3.7 The host school shall promptly submit scans of the individual team's data forms and the completed official scoring spreadsheet file through the score submission form located on the Host Resources section of aisc.org/ssbc.
 Teams from that Regional Competition will not be invited to the Student Steel Bridge Competition National Finals until the data forms and scoring spreadsheet file are received and eligibility is confirmed.